SudhaMsr/AI-Analytics/README.md

 </div>

 <div align="center">
-These are the types of penguins, I am working on.
+These are the 3 types of penguins.
 </div>

 # Project Overview